 4. Consider whether the body of the paper simply explains or illustrates what the poems convey, without primary focus on how the poets convey their subjects with power and vividness.
 If the paper focuses more on what each poem "says" rather than how the poet "says it powerfully," tell your classmate why you have this impression.

 5a-c (separately).
 Reread the poems the paper addresses, then point by point (i.e. for all three body ¶s individually), evaluate the author's description of each poem's portrayal of a) fundamental aspects of life, or b) powerful emotion.
 Note how well you think the author's interpretation of the poems are supported by the poems themselves.
-Can you make additional suggestions or "tweaks" for a better, more precise, interpretation of any of the poems?
+Can you offer additional "tweaks" for a better, more precise, interpretation of any of the poems?

 6a-c (separately).
 Evaluate the author's specific explanation of the poetry's powerful communication of the aspect of life or powerful emotion in each body paragraph (point by point).
-Can you point to particular poetic elements or devices in each poem that the author would do well to consider adding to the discussion?
+Can you point to particular poetic elements or devices or other tactics in each poem that the author would do well to consider adding to the discussion?

 7. Suggest improvements in the author's use of quotations.
 Too many quotes?
 Too few in any places?
 Suggest specific lines the author might quote to illustrate better the paper's primary assertions.
 Suggest improvements in the introduction of quotes (Nugget 3).

 8. Evaluate the effectiveness of the conclusion.
 If the conclusion is less than roughly half a page in length, suggest specific ways of expanding the paragraph.